jennifer-spillane/sponge_evol_dynamics/check_everything.md

 I've been relating GO annotations back to the orthogroups that contain the sequences that were annotated.
 We want to know now if all the sequences in a given orthogroup will always be annotated with the same GO term.
 I think the early sets of genes I interproscanned might be useful for this, since they contained whole orthogroups of sequences instead of the filtered ones I used later.

+I have interproscan results for lots of nodes (gains and losses, but lots of losses, especially in sponges), and I have the original orthogroups with all of their sequences.
+I think I can make a list of all the sequences in an orthogroup, and use them to pull out all the relevant lines of interproscan results.
+Then I could see if all the GO terms in those interproscan results are the same or not.
+Doing this here: /mnt/lustre/macmaneslab/jlh1023/chap3_2020/interesting_orthos/losses/

+`grep ">" Porifera_seqs/OG0000319.fa | sed 's_>__' > Porifera_loss_OG0000319_seqs.txt`
+`/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/prune_interpro_results.py -l Porifera_loss_OG0000319_seqs.txt -t Porifera_inter.tsv -o Porifera_OG0000319_inter.tsv`

+`/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/prune_interpro_results.py -l Porifera_common_losses_seqnames.txt -t gene_universe_Porifera_no_aliens.tsv -o Porifera_common_losses_inter.tsv`